FStanczyk/HardcoreGamble/README.txt

+Huge thanks to the reddit r/Solidity community for helping me with the safety.
+Credits to u/marco-at-paladin wholight-audited this contract for me.

+Please use only for fun.
+As it comes, this type of "blind" gamble is not possible in the blockchain (At least not this style).
+From the fact that every dataon blockchain is public, it is imposible for me to hide data like 'pool' size or 'highest stake'.
+So I would not recommend using this contract as a true gambling platform.

 HardcoreGamble is an ultra high-risk gambling platform.
 !Testing from command line requires Brownie framework!
 It is yet not finished, please feel free to propose some changes (my main focus might be the safety).